PooriaT/spring_assessment/README.md

 	},
 ]
 ```
-- Extracting the data related to participants' group based on the score.
+- Extracting the data related to the participants' group based on the score.
 If `score` is left empty, it will return all the group.
-Otherwise, it only provides the information of a group which belongs to that specific core.
+Otherwise, it only provides the information of a group that belongs to that specific core.
 The endpoint is `/api/leaderboard/groupbyscore/{score?}`.
 For instance, the output for `/api/leaderboard/groupbyscore/11` is as below:

 ```json
 {